florisbechger/nixos/flakes/README.md

 5) Copy all module/.nix files into "/etc/nixos/flakes/modules" or "~/flakes/modules"

-6) Change the "username" in "users.nix", "alsa.nix", "kvm.nix" and/or "podman.nix",
+6) Change the "username" in "/etc/nixos/flakes/modules/users.nix" or "~/flakes/modules/users.nix"

+- Default username is 'admin', can be changed in your own name
-- Default username is 'floris', default password is 'passwd'
+- default password is 'passwd'

 7) follow example commands on flake.txt, change ip-address and username